turbonomic/orm/config/samples/redis-autoscaler/README.md

 ### Horizontal Pod AutoScaler

-Horizontal Pod Auto Scaler is part of kubernetes, we just need to create the HPA resource for it
+Horizontal Pod AutoScaler is part of kubernetes, we just need to create the HPA resource for it

 ```yaml
 % kubectl apply -f ./config/samples/redis-autoscaler/redis-hpa.yaml -o yaml